The Field Robot Becomes the Farm Manager

 Farming has always been intelligent work: weather reading, soil memory, repair skill, animal judgment, market timing, seed choice, pest knowledge, and the ability to improvise when a plan meets mud.
 Precision agriculture does not replace that intelligence.
 It translates part of it into maps, sensors, guidance lines, imagery, application rates, alerts, and machine-readable prescriptions.

 GAO's 2024 technology assessment gives the policy frame.
-Precision agriculture can improve resource management through more precise use of water, fertilizer, feed, and other inputs, but the same tools can be complex, costly, and hard for some farmers to access.
+Precision agriculture can improve resource management through more precise use of water, fertilizer, feed, herbicide, fuel, and other inputs, but the same tools can be complex, costly, hard to access, and constrained by data-sharing, ownership, and interoperability problems.
+GAO also reported, using 2023 USDA reporting, that 27 percent of U.S. farms or ranches used precision agriculture practices from June 2022 to June 2023.
 The farm robot arrives as both promise and sorting mechanism.

 Weed Detection as Governance